 Academics

-Academics at FMU are divided into three areas: the College of Liberal Arts, the School of Business, and the School of Education.
+Academics are divided into three areas: the College of Liberal Arts, the School of Business, and the School of Education.
 Students can earn undergraduate degrees in each of these areas or pursue a Master in Business Administration degree at the graduate level.

 The College of Liberal Arts offers a wide variety of academic fields of study.
 Students can major in sciences like biology, chemistry, sociology, and more, or study subjects like history, nursing, modern languages, and mathematics.
 The Schools of Business and Education offer even more concentrated academic programs with tightly-integrated courses and concentrations.